USFWS/rioloco-storymap/README.md

 Members of the USCRTF and partners are working together to implement restoration actions across the watershed to reduce the threats impacting coral reef ecosystem in the southwestern Puerto Rico.

+## Development / Building the app

+This app was scaffolded using Yeoman and uses GruntJS as the build system.
+You'll need to have nodejs installed in order to develop or build the app.
+Once you have node installed you can install all of the app's dependencies with `npm install`.
+To serve the application during development use `grunt serve`, which will launch a web server with auto-reload.
+To build the app to deploy to production you'll use `grunt build`.

 ## Thanks

 This project uses several open source technologies including: